 Inside: What paperless kitchen products do you actually need?
 This master list of paperless kitchen products will help you get started on the right foot!

-Now that you know why a paperless kitchen makes your mom life easier, and the best tips to start your paperless kitchen, it’s time to talk products.
+Now that you know the basics of starting a paperless kitchen, it’s time to talk products.

 The only thing on my mind last summer when I got this crazy idea was paper towels.
 We needed to ditch the paper towels, or at least cut down significantly on the quantity we ripped through every week.